Explore how your team can use Hiver.

 5. Keep your customers in the loop

 When a customer submits a service request, you should always keep them updated about the status of their query.
-Tell them what your plan is to resolve the issue.
-Make sure to inform them as soon as it’s taken care of.
+Tell them what your plan is to resolve the issue, and make sure to inform them as soon as it’s taken care of.

 This is especially important when dealing with escalated customer queries.
 If an issue is escalated to you, chances are that the customer has been waiting for quite some time to get an answer to their problem.
-Now that they have your attention, it’s even more crucial that you keep them in the loop on what’s going on with their query.
+Now that they have your attention, keeping them in the loop on what’s going on with their query is even more crucial.

-Even after you’ve resolved their query, don’t assume that everything is fine just because your customer hasn’t reached out again.
+Even after you’ve resolved their query, don’t assume everything is fine because your customer hasn’t reached out again.
 Follow up with your customers to check if everything is okay and if there are any other concerns they might have.
-This will instill a sense of trust in them.
-It will reassure them that they can reach out to you in case they face another problem later on.
+This will instill a sense of trust in them and reassure them that they can reach out to you in case they face another problem later on.

 6. Empower your agents with the right tools to manage escalations